Clara Luper: Oklahoma City sit-ins

 During her start as a civil rights leader for the NAACP Youth Council, she had plans to desegregate the restaurants and diners in Oklahoma.
 Her first target was Katz Drug Store, a segregated supermarket that had lunch counters.
 Before starting the sit-in, Luper had attempted to communicate with the owners by mail.
 She sent letters continuously to Katz but was ignored for 15 months.
 Finally, she agreed that enough time and effort had been committed to reaching out, and it was time to act.
 On Tuesday afternoon, August 19, 1958, Luper, her son and daughter, and a group of Youth Council members entered the segregated Katz Drug Store in downtown Oklahoma City and asked to be served.
 They were refused service, and the police were called.
 However, the group was not arrested, though they were met with increasing hostility and even threatened.
 While in the sit-in, she and her student waited from the time the shop opens until it closes.
 During this time, her students would bring out their books and study.
 Clara Luper was a civil rights activist, but she was a teacher first.
 Two days later, Katz corporate management in Kansas City desegregated its lunch counters in three states.

 The 1958 Katz Drug Store sit-in had been suggested by Luper's eight-year-old daughter and occurred a year and a half before the February 1, 1960, Greensboro, North Carolina, sit-ins.
-It was one of the first sit-ins of the civil rights movement.
+It was the first sit-in of the civil rights movement.

-The success of Civil Disobedience in Oklahoma could also be attributed to the Lieutenant of the Police force at the time, Bill Percer.
+The success of Civil Disobedience in Oklahoma could also be attributed to the lieutenant of the police force at the time, Bill Percer.
 Percer and Luper had a silent agreement that, he and his men would not harm her students if they practiced non-violence.
-Luper's student also provided an advantage to her cause.
+Luper's students also provided an advantage to her cause.
 The fact that the protestors were mainly schoolchildren, it would be less likely that the sit-in would end in violence such as the one in Greensboro.
 The tactics, the students, and the police all had a major part in allowing the desegregation of Oklahoma to not end in violence.

 From 1958 to 1964 Clara Luper was a major leader of the fight to end segregation in Oklahoma.
 She led the campaigns to gain equal banking rights, employment opportunities, open housing, and voting rights.
 Along with the NAACP Youth Council, she personally integrated hundreds of restaurants, cafes, theaters, hotels, and churches, including such notable Oklahoma City establishments as the Split-T drive-in and the Skirvin Hotel.
 She served on Governor J. Howard Edmondson’s Committee on Human Relations.